mehribanko/orderbook-matching-engine-app/README.md

-Orderbook Matching Engine Web App
+# Orderbook Matching Engine Web App

 This project is a real-time orderbook matching engine web application designed for crypto exchange scenarios.
-The application utilizes a combination of technologies to deliver efficient order matching, and order creation.
+The application utilizes a combination of technologies to deliver efficient order matching and creation.

-Technologies Used:
+## Technologies Used:

-    Front End: Thymeleaf
+- **Front End:** Thymeleaf
-    Database: PostgreSQL with Hibernate, JDBC
+- **Database:** PostgreSQL with Hibernate, JDBC
-    Backend Logic: Java
+- **Backend Logic:** Java

-How It Works:
+## How It Works:

-    User Orders: Users submit buy and sell orders through the user-friendly interface.
+1. **User Orders:** Users submit buy and sell orders through the user-friendly interface.

-    Real-Time Matching: The matching engine processes orders in real-time, determining optimal matches between buy and sell orders.
+2. **Real-Time Matching:** The matching engine processes orders in real-time, determining optimal matches between buy and sell orders.

-    Order Creation: Successfully matched orders result in the creation of new orders in the system.
+3. **Order Creation:** Successfully matched orders result in the creation of new orders in the system.

+This project is ideal for anyone looking to implement a robust orderbook matching engine for a crypto exchange platform.